 The white or white cooling paints repel the UV rays and heat to stabilize the temperature indoors.
-The cool-roof coating is most reflective and can repel 60 percent to 90 percent of sunlight.
+The cool-roof coating is the most reflective and can repel 60 percent to 90 percent of sunlight.

-Roof Repairs, Prep, and Cleaning Work before Coating
+Roof Repairs, Prep, and Cleaning Work Before Coating

-Remember that coating doesn’t adhere properly if your roof is dirty.
+Remember that the coating doesn’t adhere properly if your roof is dirty.
 And proper adhesion is necessary to get long-term results or to avoid a complete roof replacement.
 That is to say, roof coating costs and cleaning depend on the prep work needed before the job.

 Commercial roof coating is well worth the cost as it is vital in protecting your roof, keeping it safe, prolonging its lifespan, and saving money.
 On average, the roof coating costs in Houston are between $1 and $4 per sq. ft.

 However, it depends on the roof material you choose, the sealant type, and the prep work your roof requires.
-The cost to seal and coat the roof is not more than $500 to $2000.
+The cost to seal and coat the top is not more than $500 to $2000.

-Polyurethane Roof Coating Cost
+How much does a Polyurethane Roof Coating Cost?

 It can cost you around $1.5 to $4 per sq. ft. to install polyurethane roof coating.
 The coating is highly durable and can last between 30 and 50 years if maintained properly.
 Plus, polyurethane roof coating offers excellent compatibility with different roof materials.
 It insulates well and comes in a blend of elastomeric additives and acrylic-urethane.

 Choose polyurethane roof coating as it is: